wookdev/munged-org/rofl/girlfriend-review.md

 a bedroom, kitchen, and living room, and at a number of bars and taverns surrounding the facility.
-A series of seven tests were run, evaluating each product according to the following criteria: intelligence, wit, humor, empathy, initiative, looks, and performance.</p>
+A series of seven tests were run, evaluating each product according to the following criteria: intelligence, wit, humor, empathy, initiative, looks, and performance.
 <h3>Results</h3>

 Girlfriends are categorized by similarity.
-Within each category, variation is not statistically significant.</p>
+Within each category, variation is not statistically significant.
 <table>
 <tr>
   <td class="words" align="left" valign="top">Category</td>